-I am transmitting herewith a Draft Environmental Assessment and Anticipated Finding of No Significant Impact (DEA- AFONSI) for the proposed NELHA roadway connections to Queen Ka'ahumanu Highway and Kona International Airport situated in Kailua-Kona on the Island of Hawaii.
-I am requesting that this be published in the next available edition of your bulletin The Environmental Notice.
+With this letter, the Natural Energy Laboratory of Hawai'i Authority (NELHA) transmits the Final Environmental Assessment and Finding of No Significant Impact (FEA-FONSI) for the proposed NELHA roadway connections to Queen Ka'ahumanu Highway and Kona International Airport situated at Keāhole, on the Island of Hawai'i for publication in the next available edition of the Environmental Notice.

-I have enclosed a completed OEQC Publication Form, one copy of the DEA-AFONSI, an Adobe Acrobat PDF file of the same, and an electronic copy of the publication form in MS Word.
+Enclosed is a completed OEQC Publication Form, one copy of the FEA-FONSI, an Adobe Acrobat PDF file of the same, and an electronic copy of the publication form in MS Word.

-If there are any questions, please feel free to contact me at (808) 327-9585 ext.
-225 or gb@nelha.org.
+If there are any questions, please contact me at (808) 327-9585 extension 225 or email me at gb@nelha.org.

-Very truly yours,
+truly yours.

-Gregory P. Barbour
+egory P. Barbour